trdevteam/moon-flow/docs/privacy/index.md

 MoonFlow does not share your cycle entries, symptoms, mood, or notes with third parties.

-If MoonFlow uses any crash reporting or analytics tools in the future, this policy will be updated to describe what is collected and why.
+If MoonFlow uses crash reporting or analytics tools in the future, this policy will be updated to describe what is collected and why.

 ---